jnozzi/cocoadev.com/markdown/ClipboardVersusPasteboard.md

 ----

-General/NeXT people say pasteboard, Classic people say clipboard.
+NeXT people say pasteboard, Classic people say clipboard.
 The terms are interchangeable as far as developers are concerned (barring religious API wars.)
 I would use clipboard in the UI, since it's what most Mac users are familiar with.

 ----